 Indeed, it would have been more reasonable to stop her: She was clearly a target worth sinking, just based on her size, but the chances of one torpedo sinking such a big ship would ordinarily be small even if the torpedo hit -- and it would have been easier to hit her were she standing still.
 By stopping her, the crew of U-20 would have been much more certain to put her under, *plus* there would have been no risk to innocent lives.
 (Sez I. But back to our story....)

 The Vanderbilt of the song is Alfred Gwynne Vanderbilt, who died on the Lusitania (though he wasn't one of the more famous Vanderbilts; his wealth was primarily inherited; Ballard, p.
 32).
 According to Ramsey, p.
 85, he did indeed give his lifebelt to a female passenger, Alice Middleton.
-(Though, in the salt water off Ireland, the real threat was not drowning but hypothermia -- the water temperature was about 53F/11C; Preston, p.
-249 -- or being washed away from land.
-And a person with no training in water might drown despite the fact that his body would float.)
+(Though, in the salt water off Ireland, the real threat was not drowning but being washed away from land, plus hypothermia -- the water temperature was about 53F/11C; Preston, p.
+249, which since water has a higher heat capacity than air, means that the cold could cause unconsciousness and death in as little as an hour or two; Larson, p.
+285. And a person with no training in water might drown despite the fact that his body would float, because water might get into his lungs.)
 Ballard, p.
 116, reports that Vanderbilt made no effort to save himself (he could not swim); his body was never found.

 Indeed, Brinnin, p.
-425, says some 900 bodies were not recovered; either they were swept out to sea or they went down to the ship.
+425, says some 900 bodies were not recovered; either they were swept out to sea or they went down with the ship.
+The disaster produced an amazing flurry of messages as Cunard tried to figure out who had actually been aboard, so they could figure out who was lost (Larson, pp. 300-301); since they had never lost a passenger before, their system for tracking who was aboard ship had never been tested.
 Sadly, as with the Titanic disaster, there are reports of passengers already in boats refusing to help those who were not (Preston, p.
 250).

 Brinnin's comment (p.
 421) may help explain the notoriety of what happened: "Dresden, Hiroshima, Biafra, My Lai [to which we might now add Armenia, Bosnia, 9/11, Iraq, Darfur....] -- after [these and] all the other names and instances of the murderous course of the middle years of the twentieth century, it is all but impossible to recapture, even to understand, the sense of outrage, 'the universal shout of execration,' generated by the sinking of the Lusitania."